Daniel-Lima-Carvalho/football_players_django/README.md

         DATABASE_HOST=YOUR POSTGRES DATABASE HOST
         DATABASE_PORT=YOUR POSTGRES DATABASE PORT

-4 - Create a virtual environment folder in the project root folder and activate the environment.
+4 - Create a virtual environment in the project root and activate it.

 Linux